19hours/sg-statutes/Acts/Legal Profession Act.md

 [40/96]

-### Referral to Disciplinary Committee and suspension of practising certificates
+### Referral to Disciplinary Tribunal and suspension of practising certificates

-27B\.—(1) Upon an application to a Judge by the Attorney-General or the Council, or on the hearing by a Judge of an application made under section 27A, the Judge may, where he is satisfied that cause of sufficient gravity for disciplinary action against the solicitor exists —
+27B\.—(1) Subject to subsection (1A), upon an application to a Judge by the Attorney-General or the Council, or on the hearing by a Judge of an application made under section 27A, the Judge may —

+(a) where the Judge is satisfied that cause of sufficient gravity for disciplinary action against a solicitor exists —

-(a) request the Society under section 85(3)(b) to refer the matter to a Disciplinary Committee unless the matter had been or is being dealt with under Part VII or is to be dealt with under section 94A; and
+(i) request the Society under section 85(3)(b) to refer the matter to a Disciplinary Tribunal unless the matter had been or is being dealt with under Part VII or is to be dealt with under section 94A; and

+(ii) order that the solicitor’s current practising certificate be suspended; or

-(b) order that the solicitor’s current practising certificate be suspended.
+(b) order that a solicitor’s current practising certificate be suspended, if —

-[40/96]
+(i) the solicitor’s fitness to practise has been determined under section 25C to be impaired by reason of the solicitor’s physical or mental condition;

+(ii) the solicitor, having been ordered by a Judge to submit to a medical examination under section 25C to be conducted within such period as the Judge may specify in the order, fails to do so; or

+(iii) the Judge is satisfied that the solicitor is incapacitated by illness or accident, or by the solicitor’s physical or mental condition, to such extent as to be unable to attend to the solicitor’s practice.

+[19/2008 wef 01/12/2008]

+(1A) The Council shall not be entitled to make an application under subsection (1) in relation to a solicitor without the consent of the Attorney-General, if the solicitor —

+(a) is registered by the Attorney-General under section 130N to practise Singapore law in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice;

+(b) does not practise in any Singapore law practice; and

+(c) undertakes not to practise in any Singapore law practice while his practising certificate remains in force.

+[19/2008 wef 01/12/2008]

 (2) Any application by the Attorney-General or the Council under subsection (1) shall be made by originating summons which shall be served on the solicitor.